 In the future, it will be interesting to see which of our current therapies are viewed as barbaric as insulin shock therapy and lobotomies are viewed today.

-Here We Go Again: Reducing Mental Hospital Beds August 19, 2012Posted by Crazy Mermaid in Delusions, Mental Hospital, mental illness, Schizophrenia, Uncategorized.
+Here We Go Again: Reducing Mental Hospital Beds August 19, 2012Posted by Crazy Mermaid in Uncategorized, mental illness, Delusions, Mental Hospital, Schizophrenia.

-Tags: Delusions, Hallucinations, Mental Hospitals, mental illness, Schizophrenia
+Tags: Delusions, mental illness, Mental Hospitals, Hallucinations, Schizophrenia

 1 comment so far

 Here we go again: more psychiatric hospital beds are disappearing in Washington State.
 How do I know?
 Not from anything in the news.
 It’s because I got a phone call from a 75 year old woman whose 54 year old schizophrenic son is being released from Western State Hospital.
 She called because she was desperate to find housing and help for her son before he is released, which will be soon.
 She explained that she is an old lady and can barely care for herself, much less her son, who has been at Western for many years.

 At Western, he has case managers and people who make sure he takes his medication as well as living support.
 He never learned how to shop or care for himself because his symptoms were so severe that they required him to be permanently hospitalized.
 I’m guessing that even with proper medication, he isn’t symptom-free or he would have been released years ago.
 Even with proper medication, delusions and hearing voices is fairly common in hard-to-treat cases like his.
 Once out of that protective environment of the hospital, she is concerned that when he stops taking his medication, his symptoms will increase and he will become unmanageable.
 She is looking for housing for him that will also provide help in adjusting to life on the outside.
 And she doesn’t have much time.